geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 **Instructor/Student Note:** To facilitate this lab, your instructor should collect each student's tenant ID (ZZZZZZ) from each of their domains (this would be each student's xxxxxZZZZZZ.onmicrosoft.com domain, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider; ZZZZZZ is the tenant ID portion of the tenant prefix that is unique to each student).
 The instructor will then assign to each student the tenant ID (ZZZZZZ) from another student (you can NOT be assigned your own tenant ID).
 When you enable External Access in this task, you will enter the domain associated with the assigned tenant ID from your fellow student (in other words, you will enter the **xxxxxZZZZZZ.onmicrosoft.com** domain, where ZZZZZZ is your fellow student's tenant ID).

-By the time you get to the Mod 4 labs, External Access should be ready so that you can collaborate with the student whose domain you set up in this task.
+By the time you get to the Module 4 labs, External Access should be ready so that you can collaborate with the student whose domain you set up in this task.
 Conversely, you should also be able to collaborate with the student who entered your domain in his or her External Access setup.

 1. On LON-DC1, in your Microsoft Edge browser, you should still be logged into the Microsoft 365 admin center as the MOD Administrator from the earlier task in which you updated Adatum's organizational profile. <br/>